 The ASDAN course is offered as both a single or double course option in the timetable.
-This offers you the opportunity to spend further time to developing valuable prevocational skills.
+This offers students the opportunity to spend further time to develop valuable prevocational skills.

-The emphasis of the AOPE course is to develop the skills through following a 'Plan, Do, Review' process.
-Therefore the majority of the learning and skills development takes place through practical activities adding up to a total of at least 60 hours assessed work.
-The Award of Personal Effectiveness is a nationally recognised qualification available at Level 1 and Level 2.
+The emphasis of the Personal and Social Dvelopment course is to demonstrate their achievements through evidence.
+Therefore the majority of the learning and skills development takes place through practical activities adding up to a total of at least 100 hours assessed work.
 The course is 100% coursework; with no examination.
-You will build up a portfolio of work and evidence for the units they have completed which is externally assessed.
+Students build up a portfolio of work and evidence for the units they have completed which is externally assessed.